ericbirdsall/doomsday/README.md

 #### Flags
 `--explain`

-  - Explainss how the weekday was calculated.
+  - Explains how the weekday was calculated.

+# Testing
+Run `npm run test`